 First things first, you should speak directly with the lender that denied your loan application.
 They should be able to tell you why you were denied and in what areas you’ll need to focus on for a better chance of being approved when you re-apply.
 In many cases, they can even provide you with a copy of your loan application and credit report, which can give you great insight into your application’s attractiveness.

 Don’t get discouraged if your application was denied, there are many reasons why this may have happened.
 Here are a few of the most common reasons and how to improve these areas.

 We all know that your credit history plays a huge role in determining whether you’re approved for a refinance or not, and is one of the biggest hurdles borrowers face if their credit is anything less than stellar.
 Credit scores not only affect loan approval but also your interest rate.
-Lenders are not inclined to approve loan applications if the borrower’s credit score and payment history is unsatisfactory.
+Lenders are not inclined to approve loan applications if the borrower’s credit score and payment history are unsatisfactory.
 Perhaps you’ve had a bankruptcy in your credit history or a series of delinquent accounts?
 MoneyCrashers.com shares some ways that a bad credit score can negatively affect you.

 Another factor that may affect your credit profile is your debt-to-income ratio (DTI).
 If your DTI is too high, it can negatively impact your ability to be approved for your refinance.
 Consider using these steps to lower your DTI before your next loan application:

 Appraisal issues have become a more common problem over the last decade with loan approvals.
 Often, the home does not appraise for what the borrower and lender expected and in some cases comes back lower than what’s owed on the house.
 This means that the borrower currently has negative equity.
 Take a look at these 4 smart moves to challenge a home appraisal from the team at Interest.com.